Quick comparison

 Premium plan£5/mo (Quidco Premium)

 Where Quidco shines is everyday shopping: supermarkets, fashion, and smaller purchases tend to have competitive or better rates than TopCashback.
-Their app is also slightly more polished for day-to-day use.
+Their app is also slightly more polished for day-to-day use, earning an average rating of 4.4 out of 5 on Google Play as of early 2026.

 Sign Up Free